30 Honeymoon Planning Tips from an Indian Couple

 Many resorts and hotels offer exclusive honeymoon packages with added perks like free room upgrades, candlelight dinners, spa sessions, and romantic décor.
 These deals can elevate your stay without extra cost.

-- Mention it’s your honeymoon – hotels often offer complimentary perks.
+• Mention it’s your honeymoon – hotels often offer complimentary perks like room upgrades.

 4. Packing & Essentials

-- Keep it versatile – mix-and-match outfits save space without sacrificing style.
+• Keep it versatile – mix-and-match outfits, this saves space without sacrificing style.

 Keeping essential documents handy ensures a hassle-free honeymoon, especially while travelling across India.
 This is one of the essential honeymoon planning tips to ensure you have all relevant data you need.